ajaypandu/freshers-vjit-assignment-2017/Ajay/RestaurantManagement/ReadMe_Notes-for-Project (1).txt

 How to run the file:

-Navigate to RestaurantManagement Folder and execute the Jar file(The jar file name can be found in RestaurantManagerment\target.
+Navigate to RestaurantManagement Folder and execute the Jar file(The jar file name can be found in RestaurantManagerment\target).

 Command for execution: